My Nikon Z9 Sports Settings

 Every new camera I get has a learning curve, and changing to another brand greatly increases the learning curve.

-Auto Focus with the Fuji X-E2 has been challenging due to learning how the camera works the best.
-This was true when I learned all the settings for my Nikon D4.
-When shooting sports, I use different AF settings than regular photojournalistic shooting, which I usually do with my storytelling style.
+Autofocus with the Fuji X-E2 has been challenging because I have to learn how the camera works best.
+This was true when I knew all the settings for my Nikon D4.
+I use different AF settings when shooting sports than regular photojournalistic shooting, which I usually do with my storytelling style.

 I am finding this to work best for the photojournalism shooting style.